Strategy11/formidable-forms/readme.txt

 == Description ==
 = The Most Powerful WordPress form builder plugin on the market = We built <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Formidable Forms</a> to offer the "first-ever" solutions-focused WordPress form plugin on the market.
-You can use our drag & drop WordPress form builder plugin to create contact forms, surveys, quiz forms, registration forms, payment forms, purchase forms, email marketing forms, calculator forms, and just about any other form you can imagine.
+You can use our drag & drop WordPress form builder plugin to create contact forms, surveys, quiz forms, registration forms, payment forms, purchase forms, email marketing forms, calculator forms, and just about anything else you can imagine.

 At Formidable, creating the most extendable form builder plugin is our #1 priority, so you save time when building even the most advanced forms.
 Unlike other WordPress form maker plugins that focus solely on building contact forms, we believe in allowing our users to push the limits and create complex forms quickly!